everywhere-computer/docs/src/content/docs/everycli/index.md

 description: The Every CLI is a developer tool that includes a local gateway server
 ---

-Every CLI is an experimental CLI for developers written in TypeScript.
+Every CLI is an experimental CLI for developers written in JavaScript.
 It has a set of convenience functions for interacting with Homestar and the Everywhere Computer control panel.

 More info in the Github repo, including usage: https://github.com/everywhere-computer/every-cli